SciTools/iris/docs/src/developers_guide/contributing_running_tests.rst

 Running the Tests
 *****************

+There are two options for running the tests:

+* Use an environment you created yourself.
+This requires more manual steps to set up, but gives you more flexibility.
+For example, you can run a subset of the tests or use ``python`` interactively to investigate any issues.
+See :ref:`using manual env`.

-You can run the tests in an environment you created yourself, or you can use ``nox`` to test in an automatically generated environment, consistent with our GitHub continuous integration.
-For the latter, see :ref:`using nox`.
+* Use ``nox``.
+This will automatically generate an environment and run test sessions consistent with our GitHub continuous integration.
+See :ref:`using nox`.

+.. _using manual env:

 Using a Manually Created Environment for Testing Iris
 =====================================================